CGCookie/retopoflow/help/changelist.md

 - Preliminary work to mirror actions to "correct" side of symmetry plane(s)
 - Deep debugging for capturing terminal output to a file
 - Autosave delays until action is finished
+- Brush size (PolyStrips, Strokes, Relax, Smooth) is more consistent across screen
-- Fixed many smaller bugs.
+- Fixed many smaller bugs
 - Restructured and cleaned code base

 ### RetopoFlow 3.2.9&rarr;3.3.0